joecity/jekyll-now/_drafts/2015-01-28-product-owner-part-2.md

 It is sprint planning day.
 The team walks into the room, and bob the product owner starts asking the team for any stories that surfaced last sprint.
 After about 10 minutes, it suddenly becomes clear that there is no backlog, and the product owner is trying to come up with one on the spot.

+This is an unusual situation.
+Under more healthy circumstances, Bob should be juggling with more stories than what the team can handle.

 ### Symptoms

-This is an unusual situation.
-Under more healthy circumstances, there should normally be more stories flying into the backlog than what the team can handle.

-This is a symptom that there is not enough collaboration happening with key stakeholders, or customers, or control groups that are representative of the market.
-This is leading to a lack of vision on his part; he doesn't know where to start, or what needs to be done to provide value.
+Bob could be struggling with a lack of vision on his part; he doesn't know where to start, or what needs to be done to provide value.
+This could be because there is not enough collaboration happening with key stakeholders, or customers, or control groups that are representative of the market.

+Bob could have the opposite problem; he doesn't know where to start because his vision is so vast.

 This could also signal a wider problem in the business, that there is a gap between them and the team, and that it is not clear on how the agile process works.
 Usually an organisation is packed with domain experts sitting right there a stones throw away; account managers who know exactly what the customers are screaming for, sales people who know a killer feature that might squash the competition, administration staff that have an idea that could slash business costs in half.
 There will be many ideas out there, but there may be a communication gap present, stopping the experts to present them.
 Perhaps they don't even know how, or who to discuss them with.